Measurement of the mass dependence of the transverse momentum of lepton pairs in Drell-Yan production in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Theory predictions

 The measured data are compared with the \MGPE baseline sample described in Section~\ref{samples}.
 The QCD scale uncertainties are estimated by varying the renormalisation and factorisation scales simultaneously by factors of 2 and 1/2 (omitting the variations in opposite direction and taking the envelope).
 The strong coupling (\alpS) and PDF uncertainties are estimated as the standard deviation of weights from the replicas provided in the NNPDF~3.0 PDF set~\cite{Ball:2014uwa}.

-An event sample at NNLO with a jet merging method is generated with \minnlo~\cite{Monni:2019whf}.
+An event sample at NNLO with a jet merging method is generated with \minnlo~\cite{Monni:2019whf, Monni:2020nks}.
 The coupling \alpS is evaluated independently at each vertex at a scale that depends on the kinematic configuration.
 Sudakov form factors are used to interpolate between the scales.
-The NNLO version of the NNPDF~3.1 PDF set~\cite{NNPDF:2017mvq} is used and \PYTHIA version 8~\cite{Sjostrand:2014zea} for the parton showers based on the CP5 tune~\cite{CMS:2019csb} and multiparton interactions (MPI), but using a harder primordial $k_t$.
+The NNLO version of the NNPDF~3.1 PDF set~\cite{NNPDF:2017mvq} is used along with the \PYTHIA version 8~\cite{Sjostrand:2014zea} for the parton showers based on the CP5 tune~\cite{CMS:2019csb} and multiparton interactions (MPI), but including a harder primordial \kt of 2.2 \GeV obtained from tuning the \kt parameter to describe the observed \phistar distribution of Ref.~\cite{Sirunyan:2019bzr}.

 The results are also compared with a third prediction from the parton branching (PB) TMD method~\cite{Hautmann:2017xtx, Hautmann:2017fcj} obtained from \cascade3~\cite{baranov2021cascade3}.
 This prediction is of particular interest since the initial-state parton showers are fully determined by TMD and their backward PB evolution, and therefore are free of tuning parameters.
 The matrix element calculation is performed at NLO for $\PZ + 0$~jet using \MGaMC for the inclusive distributions (labelled \MGCASzero), and for $\PZ + 1$~jet for the distributions where one jet is required in the final state (labelled \MGCASone).
 Initial-state parton showers, provided by the PB TMD method are matched to the NLO matrix element~\cite{Martinez:2019mwt}, using the latest TMD PB set: PB-NLO-HERAI+II-2018-set2~\cite{PhysRevD.99.074008}.
 The final parton shower, hadronization, and QED FSR steps are performed with \PYTHIA6~\cite{Sjostrand:2006za}.
 This approach is equivalent to the inclusion of the next-to-leading logarithmic soft-gluon resummation on top of the fixed-order NLO calculations.
 The theoretical uncertainties in the cross section are estimated by variation of scales and from TMD uncertainties.
 This approach is expected to describe the inclusive cross section at low \PTll ($< 20\GeV$) well, and to fail for larger \PTll, since higher-order matrix element contributions are missing, as already observed for the \PZ boson mass peak range~\cite{Sirunyan:2019bzr}.
 Recently, this approach has been developed to include multi-jet merging~\cite{Martinez:2021chk} at LO, which allows a larger \PTll\ region to be described as well.